oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/external/README.md

 ## Prerequisites

-Ensure that you have installed Oracle Coherence Operator by following the instructions [here](../../../README.md#install-the-coherence-operator).
+Ensure that you have installed Coherence Operator by following the instructions [here](../../../README.md#install-the-coherence-operator).

 ## Installation Steps